O1ahmad/ansible-role-kafka/README.md

 #### Launch

-Running the `elasticsearch` search and analytics service along with its API server is accomplished utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool for both *package* and *archive* installations.
-Launched as background processes or daemons subject to the configuration and execution potential provided by the underlying management framework, launch of `elasticsearch` can be set to adhere to system administrative policies right for your environment and organization.
+Running a `kafka` broker is accomplished utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool for *archive* installations.
+Launched as background processes or daemons subject to the configuration and execution potential provided by the underlying management framework, launch of `kafka` can be set to adhere to system administrative policies right for your environment and organization.

 _The following variables can be customized to manage the service's **systemd** service unit definition and execution profile/policy:_

-`extra_run_args: <elasticsearch-cli-options>` (**default**: `[]`)
-- list of `elasticsearch` commandline arguments to pass to the binary at runtime for customizing launch.
-Supporting full expression of `elasticsearch`'s cli, this variable enables the launch to be customized according to the user's specification.

 `custom_unit_properties: <hash-of-systemd-service-settings>` (**default**: `[]`)
-- hash of settings used to customize the [Service] unit configuration and execution environment of the Elasticsearch **systemd** service.
+- hash of settings used to customize the [Service] unit configuration and execution environment of the Kafka **systemd** service.

 ```yaml
 custom_unit_properties: